SCODEMeetup/cbus-biking-LOC/README.md

 # cbus-biking-LOC
-Building a real time indicator of bike inicdents and level of comfort
+Building a real time indicator of bike incidents and level of comfort